ekun/Master/Feedback.md

 [X] Monica thought most of our work fitted in the conduct reflection phase?

 ## Problem Elaboration
-[] Seems more like an overview than a problem elaboration - Revise
+[s] Seems more like an overview than a problem elaboration - Revise

-[] Don't jump ahead, don't refer to stuff that comes later in the report.
+[X] Don't jump ahead, don't refer to stuff that comes later in the report.

-[] Add reference to "most agile process models adopt reflection sessions"
+[X] Add reference to "most agile process models adopt reflection sessions"

 [] Scaffolding vs trigger.
 Define scaffolding earlier